Flat Roofing Materials Compared

 EPDM:

 EPDM is a type of synthetic rubber.
 It resembles an inner tube but has been engineered to resist damage from sunlight.
 EPDM sheets are available and can be anchored with fasteners, glued on or ballasted with stones.
-Liquid EPDM rubber is also available for waterproofing or coating existing roofs to extend the lifespan of the roof.
+Liquid Roof is another form of EPDM rubber is also available for waterproofing or coating existing roofs to extend the lifespan of the roof.

 The advantages include easy installation and high durability.
 Rubber is inherently accompanied by a reduced risk of leaking.
 If leaks do occur, they are easy to locate and repair.
 There may also be a sound-reduction advantage.